bozhinov/bHype/README.md

 + CBSD - Not moving fast enough for me
 + bhyve-webadmin - lacks major features / not open source

-PHP and not Python ?
+All PHP and not Python?
 + Less code/dependencies to maintain

 Target user groups: